dww100/nc3rs-r-tutorial/docs/processing_data.md

-In many situations we don't want or need to work with all the data but only a subset of the information.
+In many situations we don't want, or need, to work with all the data.
+Instead, we are only interested in a subset of the information.
 *R* provides several ways to access only parts of the data you have read in.

 ## Subsetting

-Perhaps the most common need is to filter your dataset to look at only that part that meets some criteria.
+Perhaps the most common need is to filter your dataset to look at only that part which meets some criteria.
-In *R* this is most simply done using the `subset` function.
+In *R*, this is most simply done using the `subset` function.
 Let's look at just the female passengers:

 `> females <- subset(train, Sex == "female")`

 Note that we use `==` here as we want an equality (`=` is used for assignment).
-We can also use other comparisons, the full set of options is:
+We can also use other comparisons.
+The full set of options is:

 | Operator   | Description                 |
 |------------|-----------------------------|